Checking your benefits

 At the end of the call get a reference number and keep it for your records.

-*Unitedhealthcare provides narrow coverage for nutrition counseling.
-Generally it will be covered with a BMI > 30 and a cardiovascular risk factor (hypertension, high cholesterol, diabetes).
-They will also require a doctor's referral that should include covered diagnosis codes.
-See pages 20, 22 and 23 of UHC's preventative care services list - Link
+*Unitedhealthcare patients please check your benefits as coverage varies by plan.
+Generally it will be covered with a BMI > 30 - diagnosis code E66.9.
+They may also require a doctor's referral that should include covered diagnosis code(s).
+See pages 20-23 of UHC's preventative care services list.

 Medicare Part B